poanetwork/blockscout-terraform/README.md

   `db_subnet_cidr`: "10.0.1.0/16"
   Real networks: 10.0.1.0/24 and 10.0.2.0/24
 - An internal DNS zone with`dns_zone_name` name will be created to take care of BlockScout internal communications;
-- `prefix` - is a unique tag to use for provisioned resources (5 alphanumeric chars or less);
 - The name of a IAM key pair to use for EC2 instances, if you provide a name which already exists it will be used, otherwise it will be generated for you;